skalenetwork/mirage-manager/docs/Staking.md

 Fallback function to receive rewards

-_Emits RewardReceived event when ETH is sent to the contract_
+_Emits RewardReceived when funds are sent to the contract Received funds are automatically shared among all enabled nodes Staking the root fund to distribute rewards proportionally based on stake_

 ### initialize